prof18/IoTSempliceDemo/README.md

 # IoTSempliceDemo
-This is a simple app that shows how to turn on the led of <a href="http://www.iotsemplice.com/">"IoT Semplice"</a>.
+This is a simple app that shows how to turn on the led of "IoT Semplice", a board for Internet Of Things.
 <img src="https://github.com/prof18/IoTSempliceDemo/blob/master/screen_1.jpg" width="30%" height="30%" align="right"</img>

 #How it Works